ypereirareis/vagrant-elasticsearch-cluster/README.md

 Installation : how to get these file on your machine --

-Requirements : what you must have on your machine to run the cluster --
+Requirements : needed to run the cluster
+--

 * VirtualBox (last)